26 July 2017 — Key Watch Ghana Founded, Ghana

 On 26 July 2017, Key Watch Ghana was founded by Lawrence Shone Edem Adjei.
 Key Watch is registered as an NGO, but not as a trans/intersex/LGBTQIA+ organisation due to legal issues in Ghana about registering organisations that work with gender diversity and sexual orientation.
-The organisation is an intersex lead and focus organisation that has been actively involved in raising awareness and advocating for the rights of intersex individuals in Ghana.
+The organisation is an intersex-led and focus organisation that has been actively involved in raising awareness and advocating for the rights of intersex individuals in Ghana.

 More about the organisation from their Executive Director, Lawrence Adjei: